kkorolyov/SimpleTools/README.md

 * Add either the source or bundled .jar file to your project's classpath.

 ## Usage
-All publicly-used methods are documented in the source code.
+API is documented more thoroughly in Javadoc.
-Basic API usage follows the examples noted [above](#examples).
+Basic usage follows the examples noted [above](#examples).

 ## License
 BSD-new license.